 Parking available onsite

-A friendly welcome awaits at The Hearth Cafe, a real taste of the region and a mine of North Eastern creativity.
-Two and 10 minutes from the A69 and A1 respectively, this 17th-century manse house is Horsley's community hub.
-The Hearth Arts Centre and Café supports local heritage, arts, wellbeing and... cake cravings.
-It has vibrant exhibitions and workshops plus tenant artists who create and sell their ceramics, jewellery, paintings and textiles on site.
+A real taste of the region awaits at the friendly Hearth Café, which is a mine of north-eastern creativity.
+Two minutes from the A69 (and 10 from the A1), this 17th-century manse house is Horsley's community hub whose Arts Centre and Café supports local heritage, arts, wellbeing and... cake cravings.
+It hosts exhibitions and workshops plus tenant artists who sell their ceramics, jewellery and paintings on site.

 Buy The Extra Mile Guide